gugiguger/Classof85/README.md

 # instructions

-you need an AWS account to run the Survivor.
+you need an AWS account to run the app.

 1.  clone repository